-Calibration with a Sample Line makes use of the Sample Inlet Port located on the side of the enclosure opposite the ports used for Automatic Calibration and Auxiliary Calibration.
+Calibration with a Sample Line makes use of the Sample Inlet Port located on the rear of the unit opposite the ports used for Automatic Calibration and Auxiliary Calibration.
 The option selected will depend on whether the pump is running [Sample Line (with pump on)] or not running [Sample Line (with pump off)].